Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-10-24-housework-and-perspective-or-shaking-my-sooty-thing-in-the-dusthole.md

 ---
 layout: post
-title: 'Housework and Perspective (or Shaking My Sooty Thing In The Dusthole)'
+title: "Housework and Perspective (or Shaking My Sooty Thing In The Dusthole)"
 date: 24-Oct-2013
 categories: tbd
 ---